Singapur Knife Laws

 For example, you can carry a survival knife only when you are in a survival situation or camping somewhere.
 Similarly, diving knives should only be used while diving.

-See also: Iowa Knife Law Made Simple: What You Need to Know
+See also: Missouri Knife Law Made Simple: What You Need to Know

 You can’t walk with a hunting knives in the parking lot of a shopping mall and say you are carrying the knife with lawful purposes.
 Here is a list of permissible knives under the law.